Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Details of experiments

 We show the additional results of Section~\ref{sec:num_exp}.
-Figure~\ref{fig:numerical_exp1_supp}, we show the training loss of LSIF-based methods to demonstrate the overfitting phenomenon caused by the objective function without a lower bound.
-In Figure~\ref{fig:numerical_exp1_supp}, even though the training loss of uLSIF-NN and that of bounded uLSIF decrease more rapidly than that of nnBR-LSIF, the test AUROC score (the higher the better) either drops or fails to increase.
-These graphs are the manifestations of the severe overfitting in DRE without our proposed device.
-Figure~\ref{fig:numerical_exp2} shows the experimental results of Sections~\ref{sec:exp_sens_analysis} and \ref{sec:exp_val_estimators}.
+In Figure~\ref{fig:numerical_exp1_supp}, we show the training loss of LSIF-based methods to demonstrate the train-loss hacking phenomenon caused by the objective function without a lower bound.
+In Figure~\ref{fig:numerical_exp1_supp}, even though the training loss of uLSIF-NN and that of Bounded uLSIF decrease more rapidly than that of nnBD-LSIF, the test AUROC score (the higher the better) either drops or fails to increase.
+These graphs are the manifestations of the severe train-loss hacking in DRE without our proposed device.